Growing Potatoes In Your Vegetable Garden

 People have been planting potatoes for thousands of years.
 Potatoes are among the most forgiving plants in the vegetable garden.
 Potatoes are best started in the cool season.
 Tubers form best when soil temperatures are between 60 and 70 F.(16-21 C.).
 The two periods when to plant new potatoes are spring and summer.
 Plant early season potatoes in March or early April and late season crops are started in July.
 Early season plantings that sprout can be damaged by rogue freezes but will bounce right back as long as soils stay warm.
 A growing potato in your vegetable garden is an undemanding plant.
 They need very little other than mild temperatures and soil, which is why they have been a historic food staple.
 Planting potatoes normally starts with a seed potato.
 Seed potatoes can be prepared for planting by either planting whole or cutting up the seed so that there are one or two buds or “eyes” on each piece.
 There are many ways used for planting potatoes: Straight in the ground; This method for growing potatoes means that seed potatoes are planted 1 inch under the soil.

 Tires, many gardeners have been growing potatoes in tires for years.
 Fill a tire with soil and plant your seed potatoes.
 As the growing potato plants get larger, stack additional tires on top of the original and fill those with soil.
 Straw, growing potatoes in straw may seem unusual but it is very effective.
 Lay out a loose layer of straw and put the seed potatoes in the straw.
 When you see the growing potato plants in your vegetable garden, cover them with additional straw.

-Potatoes need consistent moisture, so water regularly when tubers start to form.Label: vegetable garden potatoes, vegetable garden images, growing potatoes, vegetable garden pictures, vegetable garden plants, vegetable garden potatoes, .
+Potatoes need consistent moisture, so water regularly when tubers start to form.Label: vegetable garden potatoes, vegetable garden images, growing potatoes, vegetable garden pictures, vegetable garden plants, .